Plastics bans and packaged food and drinks

 Brand owners and manufacturers

-• Plan and implement any changes necessary to production lines to cease the use of banned plastic items and switch to alternatives as soon as possible.
+- If you have not already, plan and implement any changes necessary to production lines to cease the use of banned plastic items and switch to alternatives.

 Distributors, retailers and other suppliers

-• Inform your product buyers and customers of the upcoming ban and ensure they can exhaust any affected stock purchased before 1 January 2025.
+- Inform your customers of the ban and ensure they know they should not be supplying affected stock

 Industry associations